-In addition to the usual intent rules, from 1 October 2015 residential property sales may be taxable if you buy then sell within two years, even if you didn't intend to sell the property when you purchased it.
-This won't generally apply to your main home.
+In addition to the usual intent rules, from 1 October 2015 residential property sales may be taxable if you buy then sell within a certain period of time, even if you didn't intend to sell the property when you purchased it.
+This generally won't apply to your main home.